Hennessy-Milner Theorems via Galois Connections: Qualitative Case

-The next step is to show that the logic function is indeed $\cb$-compatible, so that we can invoke Thm.~\ref{thm:fixpoint-preservation}.
+The next step is to show that the logic function is indeed $\cb$-compatible, so that we can invoke Theorem~\ref{thm:fixpoint-preservation}.
 Not being compatible basically means that the closure $\cb$ introduces operators that clash with logical equivalence.
-For the proof of Prop.\thinspace\ref{prop:compatible-bisimilarity} we require the fact that the transition system is finitely branching.
+For the proof of Proposition~\ref{prop:compatible-bisimilarity} we require the fact that the transition system is finitely branching.
 We first need the following lemma:

 \begin{lemmarep} Let $(X, \to)$ be a finitely branching transition system and $(X_i\subseteq X)_{i\in\mathcal{I}}$ be a sequence of sets of states.
 Then, for $a\in A$, we have $ \Diamond_a\Big( \bigcap_{i\in\mathcal{I}} X_i \Big) = \bigcap_{\substack{\mathcal{I}_0 \subseteq \mathcal{I}\\ \mathcal{I}_0 \text{ finite}}} \Diamond_a\Big( \bigcap_{i\in\mathcal{I}_0} X_i\Big). $ \end{lemmarep}